GriffinNye22/ShellSimulation/README.md

 **NOTE:** record indexes are 1-based in my implementation.

-For my design, I decided that I wanted to make everything as modular as possible, as I noticed there are a lot of instances where the same data needs to be sent or received in multiple places, so I wanted to be able to reuse as much code as possible to make my job a lot easier.
+For my design, I decided that I wanted to make everything as modular as possible.
+I noticed there are a lot of instances where the same data needs to be sent or received in multiple places, so I wanted to be able to reuse as much code as possible to make my job a lot easier.